gairodev/prosper-isd-lunch-calendars/README.md

 - Choose Branch: `main`, Folder: `/docs`.
 - Save.
 Your site will be available at a URL like:
   - `https://<org-or-user>.github.io/<repo>/`
-  - The calendar file will be at: `https://<org-or-user>.github.io/<repo>/windsong_lunch.ics`
+  - Calendar files will be at: `https://<org-or-user>.github.io/<repo>/<school-slug>_lunch.ics`

-The workflow keeps `docs/windsong_lunch.ics` current.
-The `docs/index.md` page includes the link and copy‑paste steps for Google Calendar, Apple Calendar, and Outlook.
+The generator keeps `docs/` current.
+The `docs/index.md` page includes a school selector and quick subscribe steps for Google Calendar, Apple Calendar, iOS, and Outlook.